cyverse-de/p/docs/qms.md

 ### QuotaDefault
 Represents a default quota value used in plans.
-Can be overridden on a per-user basis for a user plan to provide customized quotas.
+Can be overridden on a per-user basis for a subscription to provide customized quotas.
 Also referred to as plan quota defaults.